 Facebook has also rolled out the feature of 360 videos to allow users to have a unique experience.

-This Video Ad by Discovery captured a 360 video of showcasing vr experience of a rollercoaster ride.
+This Video Ad by Discovery captured a 360 video showcasing the VR experience of a rollercoaster ride.

 The animated videos can be used for anything, either you have to breakdown a hard-to-grasp process or a simple brand explainer.
 The animated videos pay equal importance to both visuals and content.